📋 Schema Markup for AI Overviews: Research-Backed Implementation

 Best for: Step-by-step guides, tutorials, instructional content

-Why it works: Structures procedural information in the exact format AI summaries use
+Why it works: Structures procedural information in the exact format AI summaries use, crucial for schema markup for AI Overviews

 5. Breadcrumb Schema